 Once you have your curriculum, you need to hire experienced instructors to take your students through the CDL class.
 You can start small by teaching the classes yourself and hire instructors as you go along.

-- Market your school and open your door: Marketing is vital in spreading the word and enrolling students to your school.
+- Market your school through social media with the help of agencies such as The Marketing Heaven and open your door: Marketing is vital in spreading the word and enrolling students on your school.
 Offer the best services to gain your student’s trust, build your brand and get referrals from your students.
 A great review from a student is likely to pull in more students to your school.

 Over the past five years, harsh weather has boosted the demand for towing services.
 There are at least seven punctures in the US every second which translates to 220 million flat tires in a year!
 According to statistics, a driver will experience at least 5 tire punctures in their lifetime.
 These staggering statistics show that there is no shortage of truck driving jobs.
 With a well-organized plan and a way to secure some track driving job, your students will be on their way to success.